atingupta2006/oci-sre-dec-25/docs/Day-3/01-Understanding-Toil/hands-on.md

 ## 2. Hands-On Activity 1 — List Manual Operational Tasks in the Sample App

+#### Purpose

-## **Purpose:** Identify real toil based on the Class Enrollment application.
+Identify real toil based on the BharatMart application.

-Imagine you are running the **Class Enrollment Web App** in production.
+Imagine you are running the **BharatMart e-commerce platform** in production.
 List all tasks that require manual operator effort.

 ### Student Instructions:

 Use the table below to list **at least 6–10 manual tasks** you think an operator would perform.

-Examples include: restarts, log checks, user provisioning, database cleanup, etc.
+Examples include: restarts, log checks, user provisioning, database cleanup, inventory updates, order status checks, etc.

 | Manual Task (Student Entry) | Description | Why It’s Toil? |
 | --------------------------- | ----------- | -------------- |